 Interested Party: As defined in Section 3.2

-Members that qualify under more than one category of Forum Membership MAY choose their membership category.
+Voting Members that qualify under more than one category of Forum Membership MAY choose their membership category.

 2.2 Ending Forum Membership

 When a Forum Member ceases to be a Member of at least one CWG, their Forum Membership shall be terminated.
 Termination does not prevent a Member from potentially having continuing obligations, under the Forum’s IPR Policy or any other document.